My rating: 2 of 5 stars

 In fact I’ve been thinking about this for some time now: if there’s a reason I love big, maximalist novels full of erudition and obscure allusions and non-linear storytelling it’s because I’m trying to relieve the excitement I had in my early twenties reading Alan Moore and Grant Morrison.
 Coover, Theroux, Gaddis, Pynchon are the closest things I can find to the mind-bending thrills of complex comics like From Hell, Swamp Thing, Animal Man, Promethea, Doom Patrol and The Invisibles.

 While my taste in contemporary American literature is a bit different from Miguel’s (I can get annoyed at maximalist mega-novels), my own aesthetic trajectory was roughly similar.
-The comics I was reading in adolescence, somewhere past the fringe of respectable literary culture (though they alluded quite often to Shakespeare and Joyce, Shelley and Eliot), were a source of vitality and complexity and startling ideas and involuted symbolism that I was not quite getting in the books they gave us to read in school nor in the fiction that appeared in places like The New Yorker or Harper’s, which I semi-appallingly started buying from the magazine stand in the grocery store midway through high school.
+The comics I read in adolescence, somewhere past the fringe of respectable literary culture, though they alluded quite often to Shakespeare and Joyce, Shelley and Eliot, were a source of vitality, complexity, startling ideas, and involuted symbolism that I was not quite getting in many of the books they gave us to read in school or in the fiction that appeared in places like The New Yorker or Harper’s, which I semi-appallingly started buying from the magazine stand in the grocery store midway through high school.
 Despite the fact that I can, as a wizened adult with a protracted literary education, see the limitations in what Moore, Morrison, Gaiman, Milligan, Ennis, Miller, Pope, McKean, et al., were doing, they set a standard of intensity, stylishness, and intricacy that remains with me.
 And please don’t mistake this for a mere nostalgist’s lament: when I see more contemporary or very different kinds of comics work that can match them in some way, I am thrilled—such as the manga I have been exploring by Inio Asano, Kyōko Okazaki, and Moyoco Anno, with their own storytelling complications, layered symbolism, and slightly distasteful force, laced as it is with body horror, comedy, earnest sentiment, and gross confrontationalism.
 As for contemporary American literary comics—the kind that now have the respect of the literati, the kind that have migrated into The New Yorker and environs—my admiration for Daniel Clowes, the Hernandez Bros., Alison Bechdel, and Art Spiegelman is real.

 But Adrian Tomine’s stories have always struck me as the final gentrification of comics, their full assimilation into the staid precincts of respectable realist literature as brevetted by the universities: its impeccable craft, its delicate restraint, its tasteful handling of unsavory subject matter.
 Now “realist” is not just a swear word with me—I like what I’ve read of Updike and Franzen and Irving and Oates and Roth—but realism combined with MFA standardization, the whole tired Raymond Carver routine, seems like a sad destiny for such a vigorous and never quite “right” art form as comics.